 Results from a study by Madanmohan et al[34] shows that regular practice of breathing exercises (pranayama) increases parasympathetic tone, decreases sympathetic activity, improves cardio-vascular and respiratory functions, decreases the effect of stress and strain on the body and improves physical and mental health.[39]
-In yoga tradition, it is taught that different pranayams have different effects.
-Raghuraj et al have studied the acute effect of fast and slow pranayams on heart rate variability [40] while, Telles and Desiraju have demonstrated the heart rate changes during the performance of different pranayams.
+In yoga tradition, it is taught that different Pranayamas have different effects.
+Raghuraj et al have studied the acute effect of fast and slow Pranayamas on heart rate variability [40] while, Telles and Desiraju have demonstrated the heart rate changes during the performance of different Pranayamas.

 Table 1: